All Episodes

 They want Obama to be president.

-They know that Obama has speech making gravitas.
+They know that Obama has speech-making gravitas.

 They know he has zero foreign policy gravitas.

-That they can instantaneously convert Obama, who knows nothing about any of this, to a statesman.
+They think that their images, that their coverage, that their interviews will create instant gravitas, that they can instantaneously convert Obama, who knows nothing about any of this, to a statesman.

 Here's what they want you to believe, ladies and gentlemen.

-But it'll take Obama only a few days, six days in the Middle East in Europe, to learn all about foreign policy and national defense.
+It took Obama three years at Harvard to learn all about the law, but it'll take Obama only a few days, six days in the Middle East and Europe to learn all about foreign policy and national defense.

 But there's another possibility here for the media overkill.

-The drive by's remember how Hillary clobbered Obama.
+The drive-bys remember how Hillary clobbered Obama.

 Hillary mauled Obama in the last wave of the primaries.